 \section{Literature Survey}

 Understanding velocity dispersion and galaxy kinematics has been a long-standing challenge in astrophysics.
-Below, we summarize key studies, their methodologies, results, and limitations to highlight how our approach more effectively addresses the research gap.
+Below, we summarize key studies, their methodologies, results, and limitations, highlighting how our approach addresses the research gap more effectively.

 Schwarzschild’s dynamical models \cite{Schwarzschild1979} reconstruct galaxy orbits by superimposing multiple orbital components to match observed kinematics.
 This approach successfully reproduced the kinematic properties of early-type galaxies, providing insights into stellar velocity distributions and mass profiles.
-However, the method relies heavily on predefined orbit libraries, making it computationally expensive and challenging to scale for extensive galaxy surveys, such as MaNGA.
+However, the method relies heavily on predefined orbit libraries, which makes it computationally expensive and challenging to scale to extensive galaxy surveys, such as MaNGA.

-The pPXF algorithm by Cappellari \textit{et al.}~\cite{Cappellari2004} estimates velocity dispersion by fitting observed spectra with linear combinations of stellar templates. pPXF achieved accurate velocity dispersion measurements for thousands of galaxies, becoming a standard tool in the study of galaxy kinematics.
-Yet, while highly precise for clean, high-signal spectra, pPXF struggles with template mismatches and noise, resulting in biased results for lower-quality or blended spectra.
+The pPXF algorithm by Cappellari \textit{et al.}~\cite{Cappellari2004} estimates velocity dispersion by fitting observed spectra with linear combinations of stellar templates. pPXF has achieved accurate measurements of velocity dispersion for thousands of galaxies, making it a standard tool for studying galaxy kinematics.
+While highly precise for clean, high-signal spectra, pPXF struggles with template mismatches and noise, yielding biased results for lower-quality or blended spectra.

 Díaz \textit{et al.} \cite{Diaz2022} introduced Bayesian Neural Networks (BNNs) to capture uncertainties in velocity dispersion measurements, providing probabilistic outputs that account for observational noise.
 BNNs provided well-calibrated uncertainty estimates and improved reliability in noisy environments, enhancing measurement robustness.
 However, BNNs, like other deep learning models, function as black boxes, making it difficult to interpret the physical meaning behind their predictions, which is crucial for astrophysical insights.